Find Grad Schools

 9 Yearly Graduations

 East Central University comes in at #16 on our list of the most popular colleges offering master's degrees in natural resources management and policy.
 Each year, around 3,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,300 per year, while in-state graduate students, on average, pay $4,788 per year.
+The average in-state tuition for full-time undergraduates is $6,001 per year, while in-state graduate students, on average, pay $4,555 per year.
 During the most recent year for which we have data, 9 people received their master's degree in natural resources management and policy from ECU.
-About 73% of this group were women, and 36% were students from an underrepresented racial-ethnic group.
+Of these students, 38% were women and 15% were members of underrepresented racial-ethnic groups.

 #18